-Despite a stable democracy and a growing economy, Senegal continues to face challenges, including massive unemployment, a simmering separatist movement and a population whose livelihoods are heavily affected by international food prices, droughts and a lack of resiliency.
-Tuberculosis, malnutrition, low access to sanitation resources and inconsistent agricultural production further contribute to the susceptibility of Senegal's most vulnerable populations.
+Despite a stable democracy and a growing economy, Senegal continues to face challenges, including massive unemployment, a simmering separatist movement, and a population whose livelihoods are heavily affected by international food prices, droughts and a lack of resiliency.
+Tuberculosis, malnutrition and inconsistent agricultural production further contribute to the susceptibility of Senegal's most vulnerable populations.
 Collectively, these factors help explain why Senegal remains in need of development assistance.

 Learn more about our work in Senegal.

 Along multiple fronts and with strong partnerships, CRS pushes to counter a grim and too often fatal mosquito borne illness. »»